LukasMurdock/LukasMurdock.github.io/_posts/2020-10-07-standard-automation.md

 Because specialization is how we got to today, and it’s how we move forward into the future.

+> When you automate as much of your life as possible, you can spend you effort on the tasks machines cannot do yet.
+Each habit that we hand over to the authority of technology frees up time and energy to pour into the next stage of growth.\
+— James Clear, Atomic Habits

 ## Automation is Specialization
 Specialization is how we prosper.